-In Figure 3, we describe the framework of SA^3 .
-The core modules of SA^3 are semantic analysis module and statistical analysis module.
-More specially, we use data anomaly analysis in the semantic analysis module and a two-way mixture Markov (TWMM) model in the statistical analysis module.
+In Fig. 3, we describe the framework of SA3 .
+The core modules of SA3 are Semantic Analysis Module, and Statistical Analysis Module.
+More detailedly, we use Data Anomaly Analysis in the Semantic Analysis Module and a Two-way Mixture of Markov Model in the Statistical Analysis Module.

-The whole workflow of SA3 can be divided into the training stage (with the real line) and the recognition stage (with the dashed line).
-First of all, the same type of exploit code instances are fed into the semantic analysis module, and data anomaly analysis is conducted on them.
-We get the refined exploit code instances, which are actually the instruction sequences after useless instructions are pruned.
-Next, a TWMM model is built on the refined input instruction sequences.
-We construct a mixture Markov model corresponding to each category of exploit code.
+The whole workflow of SA3 can be divided into training stage (with the real line) and the recognition stage (with the dashed line).
+First of all, the same type of exploit code instances are fed into the semantic analysis module, and data anomaly analysis are conducted on them.
+We get the refined exploit code instances, which are actually the instruction sequences pruned of useless instructions.
+Next, a two-way Mixture of Markov Model is built on the refined input instruction sequences.
+We construct a mixture of Markov Model corresponding to each category of exploit code.
 When a new exploit code instance comes, it will be first analyzed through the data anomaly analysis module.
-Thus, the refined code sequences are distilled as the input to the
+Thus the refined code sequences are distilled as the input to the two-way mixture of Markov Model.

-TWMM model.
 The decision result is obtained by attributing the exploit code sequence to the one with the most fitting value.